sermon: Liberty or Independence?

 The free market, which flourishes in an individualistic society, does not create values.
 It consumes them.
-And unless it's constantly immunized against "rot," it will collapse.
+And unless it is constantly immunized against rot, it will collapse.
 The only immunization is God's Word, which has been totally rejected.
-Therefore, the world—and especially this nation—is totally susceptible to the disease of INDIVIDUALISM and "Enlightenment" (as the world looks at it).
+Therefore, the world—and especially this nation—is totally susceptible to the disease of individualism and "Enlightenment" (as the world looks at it).

 The roots of religious liberty go back to the settlement of the colonies by the British in the 17th century.
 Not only England, but Europe as a whole, was still in a state of religious ferment caused by the Reformation and the Counter-Reformation.
 Many of the early settlers were religious dissidents who came seeking a home where they would be free to practice their religion, and to worship as they desired here in the colonies of the United States.
 Several of the colonies were established as havens for specific sects and denominations.

-Several were, in fact, "experiments" in establishing a new form of governance based on religious ideals.
+Several were, in fact, experiments in establishing a new form of governance based on religious ideals.
 The problem was that the religious ideals were based on private interpretation—because of the individualistic attitude that so many had.
 The Plymouth Colony, for example, was founded by British Separatists.
-Massachusetts and New Haven (which is now Connecticut) were established by Puritans favoring a reform of the Church of England along Congregationalist lines.
-Pennsylvanian was founded as a Quaker experiment by William Penn.
+Massachusetts and New Haven, which is now Connecticut, were established by Puritans favoring a reform of the Church of England along Congregationalist lines.
+Pennsylvania was founded as a Quaker experiment by William Penn.
 Maryland was founded as a sanctuary for Catholics from Protestant England.

 Not only did a wide variety of English dissidents migrate to the new colonies; but, as the reputation of the American colonies for religious freedom spread, Huguenots fleeing France, Mennonites from Holland and Germany, and others made their way to the colonies.
 In the 1600s, religious dissidents from Europe made up the majority of the population of the American colonies—even in those colonies that were nominally Anglican, such as Virginia.
 So you can see that the nation that we are in today was founded by people with diverse religious beliefs.
 Although under the banner of "Christianity," they still interpreted Scripture as they thought right.

-Galatians 5:13 ?
-For, brethren, you have been called unto liberty; only use not liberty for an occasion to the flesh, but by love serve one another.
+Galatians 5:13 For, brethren, you have been called to liberty; only use not liberty for an opportunity for the flesh, but through love serve one another.

 We are given that gift of liberty through Jesus Christ; and we are warned not to abuse it, because it is a great gift and one that can be abused to the harm of others.

-It always comes back to that, doesn't it?
+It always comes back to that, does it not?
 We are given liberty and freedom; but, in order to properly use it, we have to have love for one another.

-Galatians 5:15 - But if you bite and devour one another, take heed that you be not consumed one of another.
+Galatians 5:15 But if you bite and devour one another, beware lest you be consumed by one another.

-So IF we abuse our "liberty" and our "freedom" in God's church; and we use private interpretations; and we don't show love for one another in the proper way—by keeping the commandments and the laws of God—THEN we can actually cause each other to loose salvation.
+So if we abuse our liberty and our freedom in God's church; and we use private interpretations; and we do not show love for one another in the proper way—by keeping the commandments and the laws of God—then we can actually cause each other to lose salvation.
 We, as individuals, are responsible for how we impact others.
 We, as individuals, are responsible in God's church for helping each other to the Kingdom.
-Of course, that's with the help of the Holy Spirit, and by the guidance of Jesus Christ and God the Father through the Word of God.
+Of course, that is with the help of the Holy Spirit, and by the guidance of Jesus Christ and God the Father through the Word of God.

-In I Peter 2:15-16, Peter says "For so is the will of God, that with well doing you may put to silence the ignorance of foolish men: as free, and not using your liberty for a cloak of maliciousness, but as the servants of God."
+In I Peter 2:15-16, Peter says "For this is the will of God, that by doing good you may put to silence the ignorance of foolish men—as free, yet not using liberty as a cloak for vice, but as bondservants of God."
 Physically, freedom is possible only within limits; but humanity cannot agree on those limits.
-The reason they can't agree on those limits is because they have rejected the Source of righteous standards—God!
+The reason they cannot agree on those limits is because they have rejected the Source of righteous standards—God.